Harriot (1797 ship)

 Harriot (or Harriet) was launched in Spain in 1794, almost surely under another name, and taken in prize in 1797.
 She made two voyages as a London-based slave ship in the triangular trade in enslaved people.
 Under new ownership, she then made three voyages as a whaler in the British southern whale fishery.
 A privateer captured her as she was returning from her third whale-hunting voyage but the British Royal Navy recaptured her.
 After her recapture she became a merchantman.
-She was captured and condemned at Lima, Peru in March-April 1809 as a smuggler.
+The Spanish seized her in the Pacific; she was condemned at Lima, Peru in March-April 1809, as a smuggler.

 Slave ship

 Harriot first appeared in Lloyd's Register in 1797.

-1st enslaving voyage (1797–1798): Captain James Clark (or Clark), acquired a letter of marque on 15 September 1797.
-He sailed from London on 4 October, bound for the Bight of Benin, and started acquiring captives on 27 November.
+1st voyage transporting enslaved people (1797–1798): Captain James Clark (or Clark), acquired a letter of marque on 15 September 1797.
+He sailed from London on 4 October, bound for the Bight of Benin.
+In 1797, 104 vessels sailed from English ports, bound to Africa to acquire and transport captives; 12 of these vessels sailed from London.

+Harriot started acquiring captives on 27 November.
 She acquired captives in three places: Batoa, Popo, and Keta.
 Harriot departed Africa on 2 April 1798.
 She arrived at St Vincent on 2 May.
-She had embarked 346 captives and she arrived with 339, for a 2% mortality rate.
+She had embarked with 346 captives and she arrived with 339, for a 2% mortality rate.
 She sailed for London on 2 July and arrived there on 14 August.

 After the passage of the Slave Trade Act 1788 (Dolben's Act), masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

-2nd enslaving voyage (1798–1799): Captain Clark sailed from London on 21 October 1798.
+2nd voyage transporting enslaved people (1798–1799): Captain Clark sailed from London on 21 October 1798.
+In 1798, 104 vessels sailed from English ports, bound to Africa to acquire and transport captives; 8 of these vessels sailed from London.
+This was the largest number of vessels to sail from England in the period 1795–1804, and the smallest number to sail from London.

 Harriot acquired captives at Anomabu, and arrived at Demerara on 20 June 1799 with 350 captives.